KospY/BasSDK/Components/Guides/FAQ/LevelFAQ.md

 - Ensure that the zone is set to the "Zone" layer
 - Ensure that the zone has a collider, and that the collider is set to "trigger".

+## I'm having shader issues with my map / I have pink shaders in my map.

+- Ensure that Fog is enabled under the Lighting settings, and ensure it is set to Linear
+- Check the `SDKShaderStripConfig` to ensure that the shader isn't stripped (e.g. URP/TerrainLit is stripped.)

 [Level]: {{ site.baseurl }}{% link Components/ThunderRoad/Levels/Level.md %}
 [PlayerSpawner]: {{ site.baseurl }}{% link Components/ThunderRoad/Levels/PlayerSpawner.md %}